 This two-trimester high-level writing course, required for new juniors, is designed to expand students' repertoire of academic writing skills, including a personal narrative for a college application essay, and to foster independence in evidence-based and purpose-driven written expression by expressively varying sentence structures, consciously employing substantive revision, and thoroughly interpreting subject-specific written assignments, with a focus on developing language techniques that are concise, coherent, and logical.
-Through extensive writing practice and feedback-oriented instruction, students learn how to structure information effectively, link ideas and arguments smoothly, analyze and respond to information rigorously, and evaluate their own work critically.
+Through extensive writing practice and feedback-oriented instruction, students learn how to structure information effectively, link ideas and arguments smoothly, analyze and respond to information rigorously, and evaluate their work critically.
 In preparation for further writing development in college, students utilize online resources to practice grammar and language skills for standardized testing while stressing key constituents in common writing modes and following MLA formatting.
-Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio for the purpose of tracking progress and practicing reflective learning throughout the year.
+Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio to track progress and practice reflective learning throughout the year.